sumitchauhan09/PowerBI-Projects/README.md

 # PowerBI-Projects
-Repository consisting of all the worked projects
+Explored the Human Resource dataset

 1 - Talks about the company's total employees and its attrition rate.